 Here is a free printable to help you make an apple counting book for your kids.
 The book is a perfect addition to your apple theme lesson plans and your kids will enjoy reading this book over and over because it features pictures of them.

-Today I’m going to help you make an apple counting book to use at school or in your home.
+Today I’m going to help you make an apple counting book to use at school or in your home that is perfect for fall and autumn.
 Homemade class books are often the most loved books on the early childhood bookshelf.
 A book is especially exciting to a child when he or she sees familiar pictures on the pages.

 A Class Book That Kids will Love